top of page

 Learn more about this step forward with SLR:

-May: Partnership with Migam:
+May: Partnership with Migam

-Learn more about Migam here: https://migam.ai/
+Learn more about Migam here: Migam

 Full Paper:

-June: GoSign presented at United Nations
+June: GoSign Presented at United Nations

-GoSign spoke about the importance of the principle Nothing About Us Without Us in AI design and policy.
+GoSign spoke about the importance of the principle "Nothing About Us Without Us" in AI design and policy.
 When community voices are excluded, the resulting tools can fail or cause harm.
-With our newest partner Migam, we are committed to authentic collaboration, support for multiple sign languages, and policy engagement to ensure AI drives real inclusion and equity.
+With our newest partner Migam, we are committed to authentic collaboration.
+We support multiple sign languages and engage in policy to ensure AI drives real inclusion and equity.

 Learn more about this milestone: